 |Tracking business vehicles with employee consent||✓||Vehicles that are company property may be tracked for the benefit of the company|

-|Tracking business vehicles that are also used privately||✓||The tracker must have a privacy button or other option to ensure privacy outside of business hours|
+|Tracking business vehicles that are also used by your employees privately||✓||The tracker must have a privacy button or other option to ensure privacy outside of business hours|

-|Tracking business vehicles without the knowledge of the employee||✓||Employees must know of and consent to the vehicle being tracked|
+|Tracking business vehicles without the knowledge of your employees||✓||Employees must be aware of, and consent to, the vehicle they drive being tracked|

-|Covert Tracking||✓||You can use a covert tracker to track the vehicle, but the employee must be aware of this|
+|Tracking business vehicles using covert tracking devices||✓||You can use a covert tracker to track a vehicle, but the employee must be aware of this|

 Tracking business vehicles (with the consent of the employees driving them) is not only legal, it makes complete business sense.
 Telematics tracking can monitor the quality of driving, fuel consumption, and can map out the fastest route for your drivers.
 It makes a business more agile, more efficient, more organised – and it can lower your insurance premium, too.

 Say your employee has a company car that they are also allowed to use as their personal car.
 You want to be able to track them during the working day, but not when they’re on their own time.
-So what can you do?

 Here are some vehicle trackers that have privacy buttons: